VNG-Realisatie/nlx/docs/docs/nlx-in-production/request-a-production-cert.md

 - **Locality Name**, enter the name of the city, e.g. `Utrecht`
 - **Organization Name**, enter your organization name (please use a URL-friendly value with a maximum length of 100 characters)
 - **Organization Unit Name**, enter the name of your organization unit name (optional)
-- **Common name**, for an inway this should correspond to the Fully Qualified Domain Name (FQDN) of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
-For an outway this FQDN does not have to be resolvable.
-It is possible to use the inway certificate for the outway and NLX Management.
+- **Common name**, FQDN of your Inway or Outway.
+For an Outway this FQDN does not have to be resolvable.
+It is possible to use the Inway certificate for the Outway and NLX Management.
-- **Email Address**, enter your e-mail address (optional)
+- **Email Address**, enter your email address (optional)
 - **A challenge password**, omit this value

 The command outputs two files: *org.key*, the private key and *org.csr*, the certificate signing request.